MB ChB, FRNZCGP, FRNZCUC, PGDipTravMed

-Shaun is a GP who splits his time between general practice, a travel medicine service and urgent care clinic.
+Shaun is a GP / Urgent Care doctor who splits his time between working for the university, a travel medicine service and an urgent care clinic.
 In recent years he has worked in the Solomon Islands and in other Pacific countries.
 He has a special interest in tuberculosis, as is working on a Master's thesis relating to TB and migration.
 Shaun has completed the PG Diploma of Travel Medicine and co-convenes GENA719 Tropical Infectious Disease and PRHC702 Wilderness & Expedition Medicine.
 In his spare time he enjoys running, climbing and spending time with his young children.

 FFPH, MPH, MSc, PGCertEd, FETC

 Lesley is a Senior Lecturer in the Department of Primary Health Care and General Practice, a registered Public Health Specialist and Fellow of the Faculty of Public Health (UK).
 Lesley convenes the Obesity Prevention and Management paper.
 She also convenes undergraduate programmes with 3rd and 6th year medical students.
-Lesley has expertise in public health and interprofessional collaboration, with research interests in risk communication, and health behaviour change.
+Lesley's background is public health and interprofessional collaboration, with research interests in risk communication, health behaviour, discrimination, stigma and bias.
 Her main research focus is obesity in clinical practice including quality, safety and risk reduction concerning people with extreme obesity.

 Jonathan is a general practitioner at Newtown Union Health Service in Wellington, and a senior lecturer at the University of Otago, Wellington, Department of Primary Health Care and General Practice.
-He has had a special interest in the delivery of primary care to refugees and their family members since working with Médécins Sans Frontières in South Sudan and Sri Lanka in the early 2000s.
-He is a tutor for 4th and 5th year medical students in general practice and at the University of Otago Wellington’s Department of Primary Health Care and General Practice, and is a practice reviewer for the Royal New Zealand College of General Practioners.
-He has been the designated doctor for the refugee team at Newtown Union Health Service since 2005, coordinating in conjunction with the refugee team nurse and social worker, care and investigations for newly arrived and established refugees and their families, with the refugee nurse and social worker.
-As well as taking on the co-convenor role for the Refugee and Migrant Health Paper in 2015, he is keeping his student empathy strong by studying for a Diploma in Public Health at the University of Otago.
+He has had a special interest in the delivery of primary care to refugees and their family members since working with Médecins Sans Frontières in South Sudan and Sri Lanka in the early 2000s.
+He has been the designated doctor for the refugee team at Newtown Union Health Service since 2005, coordinating in conjunction with the refugee team nurse and social worker, care and investigations for newly arrived and established refugees and their families.

 BSc MD DipObst Dip GP FRNZCGP(Dist)

-Lynn is a Senior Lecturer and the Director of the Undergraduate Medical Programme in the Department of Primary Health Care and General Practice.
+Lynn is an Associate Professor and Head of Department in the Department of Primary Health Care and General Practice.
 She is a General Practitioner at Brooklyn Medical Centre.
 Lynn hails from Canada but has lived in New Zealand for many years and brought up her family here.
 She has particular research interests in health services evaluation (including having been a member of the primary mental health evaluation team), service delivery models in general practice and medical education delivery.
 When not working, Lynn is a keen on walking and spending time with friends and family.
 Lynn convenes the Mental Health and Illness in Primary Care paper.

 MA (App) AdvDipNurs.
 RN

-Eileen is a Senior Lecturer in the Department of Primary Health Care and General Practice, a registered nurse and quality auditor.
-Eileen is the Director of the Departments postgraduate programme and convenes the Long-Term Conditions Management paper.
-Research projects Eileen has been recently involved in include: interprofessional and medical education, nursing models of practice, interprofessional collaboration and palliative care.
+Eileen is an Associate Professor in the Department of Primary Health Care and General Practice, a registered nurse and quality auditor.
+Eileen Directs the Departments primary health care postgraduate programme and convenes the Long-Term Conditions Management paper.
+Research projects Eileen has been recently involved in include: interprofessional and medical education, models of practice, interprofessional collaboration and palliative care.
 She is committed to interprofessional education and particularly encouraging nurses’ involvement in these programmes.

 Serena is a registered nurse at Newtown Union Health Service (NUHS) in Wellington.
 She has many years’ experience in working within an interdisciplinary care team for newly arrived and established refugees and their families.
 In addition she has worked as a Quality Adviser within NUHS and implemented policy’s, procedure’s and practice’s to support clinical care and organisational improvements.
 Serena has recently undertaken research in refugee health and inter-collaborative end of life care.
 Serena has co-convened the GENA720 Refugee and Migrant Health course for several years and has been instrumental in shaping its development.

 BPharm(Hons), MSc, PhD, MRPharmS, MPS

 Caroline is a Senior Lecturer and the Masters and PhD advisor for the Department of Primary Health Care and General Practice.
 Her professional background is as a pharmacist and she has practised in both New Zealand and the UK.
-Caroline co-convenes the Primary Health Care paper with Lesley Gray.
+Caroline co-convenes the Primary Health Care paper with Pauline Horrill.
 She has been involved in a number of research projects in the 'quality' arena both nationally and in the UK.
-Her other research interests include the role of the pharmacist in the primary and community care setting, interprofessional collaboration, and the prescribing, management and optimisation of medicines in primary care.
+Her current research interests include the role of the pharmacist in the primary and community care setting, interprofessional collaboration, and the prescribing, management and optimisation of medicines in primary care.

 DipTESL, NZDipTchg, PhD

 Maria is an Associate Professor and Co-Director of the Applied Research on Communication in Health (ARCH) Group.
-Maria is a sociolinguist and discourse analyst by training.
-She specialises in the microanalysis of health interactions, and has a particular interest in multidisciplinary research, and in multi-method and qualitative research methodologies.
-She has supervised a number of higher degree projects and teaches on the postgraduate programme within the department.
-Maria’s recent research has included a project tracking interactions between diabetes patients and primary care health professionals, analyses of clinical decision-making, medical notes, lifestyle and prescribing talk in routine GP and specialist consultations, and a study of communication in interpreted health encounters.
+She is a sociolinguist and discourse analyst by training, and has a particular interest in multidisciplinary health services research, and in multi-method and qualitative methodologies.
+She has supervised a number of Masters and PhD projects and teaches on the postgraduate programme within the department.
+Maria’s recent research includes a project tracking interactions between diabetes patients and primary care practitioners, analyses of clinical decision-making, medical notes, lifestyle and prescribing talk in routine GP and specialist consultations, and a study of communication in interpreted health encounters.

 Jenny is a general practitioner who now specialises in travel medicine.
 She worked as a full time GP in Ngaio, Wellington for 12 years until 2004, when clinical and academic Travel Medicine started to take more of her time.
-She is now a Senior Lecturer in Travel Medicine in the Department of Primary Health Care and General Practice, working half time in the department and half time in clinical Travel Medicine at The Travel Doctor TMVC in Wellington.
-Jenny co-ordinates the Certificate and Diploma in Travel Medicine, convenes the papers in Travel Medicine and Wilderness and Expedition Medicine, and co-convenes the Tropical Infectious Disease paper.
-Jenny has worked in many places: she has been medical officer on the NIWA research vessel RV Tangaroa, travelling to Antarctica for four summers, she spent a season volunteering at a high altitude Rescue Post in Nepal in 2009 and was the doctor to a film crew in Bougainville in 2011.
+She is now a Senior Lecturer in Travel Medicine in the Department of Primary Health Care and General Practice, working approximately half time in the department and half time in clinical Travel Medicine at The Travel Doctor TMVC in Wellington.
+Jenny directs the Postgraduate Travel Medicine Programme, convenes the papers in Travel Medicine and Wilderness and Expedition Medicine, and co-convenes the Tropical Infectious Disease paper.
+Jenny has worked in many places: she has been medical officer on the NIWA research vessel RV Tangaroa, travelling to Antarctica for six summers, she spent a season volunteering at a high altitude Rescue Post in Nepal in 2009 and was the doctor to a film crew in Bougainville in 2011.
 More recently she has been team leader/doctor on expeditions to Kilimanjaro, China and Fiji.
 She has been a long time medical adviser for Wellington and National Land Search and Rescue.
 And when she is not travelling she is mountain biking or enjoying many other outdoor sports.